-There is so much more to the smart home of 2018 than an Alexa speaker, a Bluetooth door lock and some color-changing light bulbs.
-But, as we addressed recently at GearBrain, those who live in rented accommodation are restricted with just how smart they can make their homes.
+There is so much more to the smart home of 2020 than an Alexa speaker, a Bluetooth door lock and some color-changing light bulbs.
+But, as we have previously addressed at GearBrain, those who live in rented accommodation are restricted with just how smart they can make their homes.
 Thermostats and locks, for instance, are mostly off the table.

 But with your own property things are often quite different.
 Here, with the freedom to change locks, dig up gardens and even replace the entire plumbing and electrics if you so wish, the limits for smartness go as far as your imagination, or your budget.

-What follows is the GearBrain guide to which smart products are available to homeowners.
-This is by no means a complete list, but serves as an overview of what devices are available, and what can be installed to make your home smart.
-We'll also address issues with installing devices in shared properties, such a security cameras has a view of your neighbors' driveway, or your video doorbells looks into the shared corridor outside.
+What follows is the GearBrain guide to the most popular smart products available to homeowners.
+This is by no means a complete list, but serves as an overview of what devices are available, and what can be installed to make your home smarter.

 Routers, wires and networks

 Just like the building itself, your smart home needs to be built on solid foundations.
-This means your internet connection, home network and — as has increasingly become the case in the last year — a smart speaker like the Google Home and Amazon Echo.
+This means your internet connection, home network and — as has increasingly become the case in recent years — a smart speaker or display from the Google Home (now called Nest) and Amazon Echo ecosystems.

 Owners in larger homes or older properties with thick walls should begin by searching for any black spots in their Wi-Fi network coverage.
-This is because almost all smart home devices rely on a Wi-Fi connection either to your router directly or to a hub plugged into the router.
-So-called mesh networks can help remove black spots by using several hubs to broadcast Wi-Fi throughout the building.
+This is because almost all smart home devices rely on a wireless connection, either to your router directly or to a hub plugged into the router.
+So-called mesh networks can help remove black spots by using several hubs, also known as nodes or points, to broadcast Wi-Fi throughout the property.

-Lastly, it is worth considering replacing your wall outlets with ones fitted with additional USB ports.
-Or, if your budget won't allow, they pick up a few extension cables with USB ports.
+Lastly, it is worth considering replacing your wall outlets with ones fitted with additional USB ports and integrated smartness.
+Or, if your budget won't allow, then you could pick up a few extension cables with USB ports.
 If your home is anything like ours, you'll need every last port to keep a house full of smartphones, tablets and other devices powered.

-Next you will want to buy a hub to control everything through.
-While this isn't strictly necessary for most of the simpler items - smart lights, locks and cameras can all work with their own hub and app - voice control and automation offered by Amazon and Google are hard to ignore.
+Next you will want to buy a hub to control your smart home.
+While this isn't strictly necessary for most of the simpler items - smart lights, locks and cameras can all work with their own hub and app - voice control and automation features offered by Amazon Alexa and Google Assistant, as well as Apple and Siri, are hard to ignore.

-The Google Home and Amazon Echo are a good place to start, with the former better at answering questions and internet search queries, while the latter offers a more complete smart home control system.
-There's nothing stopping you from buying both, but using both systems to control your home will quickly get confusing.
+The Google Home/Nest and Amazon Echo systems are a good place to start, with the former generally better at answering questions and internet search queries, while the latter offers a marginally more complete smart home control system.
+There's nothing stopping you from buying both, but using both systems to control your home will quickly get confusing, so we recommend you picking one and sticking to it.

-Once you have picked to go with Amazon or Google, you'll want to buy additional Echo Dot or Google Home Mini speakers and place them throughout the home, where they can hear your instructions and speak back to you.
-Alternatively, products like light switches by iDevices have Alexa built in — but remember that Alexa run on non-Amazon products does not always have the same features, as is the case with the Sonos One speaker.
+If you opt for Google/Nest or Amazon, you'll want to buy additional Echo Dot or Nest Mini speakers and place them throughout the home, where they can hear your instructions and speak back to you.
+Alternatively, products like light switches by iDevices and the Ecobee SmartThermostat have Alexa built in — but remember that Alexa run on non-Amazon products does not always have the same features as an Echo, as is the case with the Sonos One speaker.

-As we explained in our guide to smart home tech for renters, lights are among the easiest to install and setup.
-Unless market leaders like Philips Hue and LIFX don't offer bulbs compatible with your fittings (in which case you'll need to modify yours or install new ones), fitting smart lights is very simple and a great thing to expand on over time.
+As we explained in our guide to smart home tech for renters, lights are among the easiest to install and set up.
+Unless market leaders like Philips Hue and LIFX don't offer bulbs compatible with your fittings (in which case you'll need to modify yours or install new ones), fitting smart lights is very simple and a great thing to expand over time.

 Home owners have the extra freedom of fitting lights wherever they like, but otherwise this is one area of the smart home which can be enjoyed by just about everyone.

-Unlike renters, homeowners are likely more inclined to work on their garden, which is where Philips' new outdoor Hue lighting comes into play.
-Launched in January and due on sale this summer, the range includes lights for illuminating pathways and one for mounting to your external walls.
+Unlike renters, homeowners are likely more inclined to work on their garden, which is where outdoor Hue lighting comes into play.
+Launched in 2018, the ever-expanding range includes lights for illuminating pathways and flowerbeds, and for mounting to your external walls.

 Similarly, smart plugs are a great way to make your home smarter without breaking the bank.
 Plug something like the TP-Link Smart Plug into a wall outlet, connect it to your Wi-Fi network via the included app, plug a device into the smart plug, and that product can now be switched on or off with your phone or, with Alexa and Google Assistant support, your voice.